Since 2010, Farmers' Voice Radio has broadcast trusted, vital agricultural information to over two million

 300% increase in production of single-origin bars by sustainable chocolate companies

 “On a weekly basis, information on good agronomic practices is aired.
-The Listener Group members are those who contribute directly to the programme, but it is aired for everybody who is part of the community and beyond.
+The Programme Reference Group members are those who contribute directly to the programme, but it is aired for everybody who is part of the community and beyond.
 Our impact is even in hundreds of thousands.
 People call on different platforms to acknowledge our programmes.
 The impact of Farmers' Voice Radio cannot be over-emphasised; it’s wonderful!”

 Gladys Assibi Atiah, Gender Adviser, CARE International Ghana